nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Section: Note

-All commands related to the workspace `Note` will be displayed in these section.
+All commands related to the workspace `Note` will be displayed in this section.
 These commands enable users to create, delete and view `notes` within the module.

 ### Accessing note workspace